-The following examples were obtained using the volumetric EPSI sequence at 3 Tesla, using an 8-channel phased array head coil.
+The following examples were obtained using the volumetric EPSI sequence at 3 Tesla.

-Whole-brain MRSI is combined with other imaging modalities to provide a comprehensive picture of altered structure, function, and metabolism with brain cancer:
+Whole-brain MRSI can be combined with other imaging modalities to provide a comprehensive picture of altered structure, function, and metabolism with brain cancer:

 This figure shows multiparametric MR images for a brain tumor study, as: a) NAA; b) Cho; c) Cho/Cre; d) Lactate; e) ADC; f) FA; g) CBF; h) CBV; i) quantitative T1; j) T2 MRI, k) T1 post-contrast; and l) T1 MRI.
 MRSI data obtained for TE=70ms

 The whole-brain MRSI acquisition enables comprehensive mapping of multiple metabolites.
 This following example is for a grade III astrocytoma, and the result illustrates mapping of choline, glycine and lactate, which are markers of actively growing tumor tissue.